HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 While some of the above examples fare better or worse, it must be remembered that it's the cumulative effect of these which really impact the performance of a website.
 It's rare for websites to only use one of these so add together Google Analytics, GTM loading Facebook and Twitter Tracking, on a page with a Map and an embedded Tweet and you'll begin to understand why your phone sometimes feels too hot to handle, or your PC fan starts going into overdrive just from surfing the web!

 All this shows why the Google Developers recommend [reducing the impact of embeds](https://web.dev/embed-best-practices/) (mostly their own ironically!), through the use of document ordering, lazy loading, facades, and other techniques.
-However it's really quite infuriating that some of these are not the default and that advanced techniques like these must fall on the responsibility of the website owner.
+However, it's really quite infuriating that some of these are not the default and that advanced techniques like these must fall on the responsibility of the website owner.
 The third parties highlighted here really do have the resources, and technical know-how to reduce the impact of using their products for everyone by default but often choose not to.

 Hopefully highlighting some of these well-known examples will cause readers to investigate the impact of third-party embeds on their own sites and ask themselves if they really are all worth it?
-Perhaps if we make this subject more important to the third parties they will prioritise performance.
+Perhaps if we make this subject more important to the third parties, they will prioritize performance.

 ### Timing-Allow-Origin header prevalence

 Last year we looked at the [prevalence of the `timing-allow-origin` header](./third-parties#timing-allow-origin-prevalence), which allows the [Resource Timing API](https://developer.mozilla.org/en-US/docs/Web/API/Resource_Timing_API/Using_the_Resource_Timing_API) to be used on third-party requests.
 Without this HTTP header, the information available to on-page performance monitoring tools for third-party requests is restricted for security and privacy reasons.
-However for static requests, third parties which allow this header give a greater transparency into the performance timings of their resources.
+However, for static requests, third parties which allow this header give a greater transparency into the performance timings of their resources.

 {{ figure_markup(
   image="third-parties-timing-allow-origin-header-usage.png",